awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-tune.md

       1. For **Stopping condition**, specify the maximum amount of time in seconds, minutes, hours, or days, that you want each training job that the hyperparameter tuning job launches to run\.

    1. For **Tags**, specify one or more tags to manage the hyperparameter tuning job\.
 Each tag consists of a key and an optional value\.
 Tag keys must be unique per resource\.
-For more information about tags, see For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/)\.

    1. Choose **Create jobs** to run the hyperparameter tuning job\.

 ## Use an Algorithm to Run a Hyperparameter Tuning Job \(API\)<a name="sagemaker-mkt-algo-tune-api"></a>

-To use an algorithm to run a hyperparameter tuning job by using the Amazon SageMaker API, specify either the name or the Amazon Resource Name \(ARN\) of the algorithm as the `AlgorithmName` field of the [AlgorithmSpecification](API_AlgorithmSpecification.md) object that you pass to [CreateHyperParameterTuningJob](API_CreateHyperParameterTuningJob.md)\.
-For information about hyperparameter tuning in Amazon SageMaker, see [Automatic Model Tuning](automatic-model-tuning.md)\.
+To use an algorithm to run a hyperparameter tuning job by using the Amazon SageMaker API, specify either the name or the Amazon Resource Name \(ARN\) of the algorithm as the `AlgorithmName` field of the [ `AlgorithmSpecification`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AlgorithmSpecification.html) object that you pass to [ `CreateHyperParameterTuningJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHyperParameterTuningJob.html)\.
+For information about hyperparameter tuning in Amazon SageMaker, see [Perform Automatic Model Tuning](automatic-model-tuning.md)\.

 ## Use an Algorithm to Run a Hyperparameter Tuning Job \(Amazon SageMaker Python SDK\)<a name="sagemaker-mkt-algo-tune-sdk"></a>